chamikabm/toy-robot/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+---

 ### `npm run lint`

-If you want to check linting issues
+If you want to check linting issues.

+---

 ### `npm run lint:fix`

-If you want to fix minor linting issues
+If you want to fix minor linting issues.

+---

 Copyright (c) [2023] [Chamika Bandara]